ubutnux/pyzwoasi/README.md

 ## Installation

+> [!WARNING]
+> If you are working on Windows, the ZWO USB driver must be installed on the system before the module can detect any camera.
+You can download the latest driver from the [ZWO website > Software > Dekstop App > Windows > Camera Driver](https://www.zwoastro.com/software/).
+If you are on Linux or MacOS, no additional driver installation is needed.

 ### (Recommended) Using pip

 The safest and easiest way to install up-to-date PyZWOASI is to use its repository from PyPI using `pip` :